thevilledev/batmud-ai-client/README.md

 ## API limitations

-Claude 3 Opus has a token limit of 1M tokens per day.
+By default this client uses Claude through OpenRouter API (using OpenAI SDK for compatibility).
+The token limits and pricing depend on your OpenRouter subscription.
 You may tune the `game_state_length` in `main.py` to reduce the amount of context saved (default: 500 characters).

 ## Credits